yeshwanthkattta/Hunter_Showdown/README.md

 ### TL-Verilog

-In the WAVEFORM viewer, using the template, your signals will appear under `TLV/secret/team0` or `/secret/team1`.
+In the WAVEFORM viewer and DIAGRAM, using the template, your signals will appear under `TLV/secret/team0` or `/secret/team1`.
 Other signals will not be accessible to you.
 Though in the template, you can access them through `/secret`, for final competition, `/secret` will be renamed.
 Your design will not compile for competition if you attempt to access `/secret` signals.

 Spend the time to learn TL-Verilog first, if you are not already familiar.
 There are learning resources in the Makerchip IDE.
 For this competition, you can build reasonable circuits as combinational logic, so pipelines, sequential logic, "alignment", and states are likely unimportant.
 Hierarchy will be useful to learn.
 Other tutorial topics, validity, TLV macros, and transaction flow, though they may be used heavily by the Showdown library and template, are less important for your logic.